erenertemden/ai-buster-jend/README.md

 # AI Buster Spring Boot Backend

-The Spring Boot service accepts media files, stores them locally, and forwards them to a Python microservice for AI manipulation detection.
+The Spring Boot service accepts mediaDto files, stores them locally, and forwards them to a Python microservice for AI manipulation detection.

 ## Table of Contents